-Learning verb tenses in English is easier, than in other languages.
-Most other European languages are just way harder when it comes to declining them even in the present tense.
-So even understanding the concept of different verb endings for different pronouns might be hard to grasp when you’re just starting to learn German tenses.
-Other native Europeans who start learning another European language, might have an easier start because they know that concept since childhood.
+Most other European languages are way more complicated than English when it comes to declining verbs even in the present tense.
+So understanding the concept of different verb endings for different pronouns might be hard to grasp when you’re just starting to learn German tenses.
+Other native Europeans who start learning German might have an easier start because they have known the rules since childhood.

 In short, verb tenses refer to whether something happens in the past, present, or future.
-Below, we’ll explain and provide some examples of the most common tenses you might come across.
+Below, we’ll explain and provide some examples of the most common German tenses you might come across.

-The present tense describes what is happening or felt at the moment and what happens regularly, for example, ‘I’m a student’; ‘She works as a consultant’; ‘I’m learning German’.
+The present tense in German describes what is happening or what someone is feeling at the moment; and what happens regularly, for example, “I’m a student,” “She works as a consultant,” “I’m learning German.”

-In English, that’s future tense using “will”.
-When talking, Germans usually use the present tenses when talking.
+In English, we will use the future tense with the help of “will.”
+But Germans often use the present tenses when talking.
 Saying something in the future tense would sound a bit more like written or formal language.
-However, this doesn’t mean you can’t use it – if you want to emphasize a future action that you definitely want to perform, which is rather important, you will use the future tense.
+However, this doesn’t mean you can’t use it – if you want to emphasize a future action that you definitely will perform, which is rather important, you will use the future tense.

-If it was in German future tense, you’d say:
+If you were using the future tense, you’d say:

 In English, you can also use the present tense to talk about something that is going to happen in the near future.
 You can do the same in German.